We sort your Self Assessment for you. £169, all in.

 • Unemployment benefits

-National Insurance Contributions (NICs) may be a bit of a pain now, but they do determine how much state pension you’re entitled to when you retire, so it’s worth keeping an eye on your record
+National Insurance Contributions (NICs) also determine how much state pension you’re entitled to when you retire, so it’s worth keeping up to date with your record

-Although National Insurance is mandatory, you can make voluntary contributions to ensure you secure the full state pension.
+Although National Insurance is a mandatory tax to pay, you can make voluntary contributions when you’re self-employed to ensure you secure the full state pension.
+Then there’s your National Insurance number (NNI) – the elusive gift on your 16th birthday.

 National Insurance calculator – give it a go!